neondatabase-labs/neon_local/README.md

 # Neon Local

-## Whats Neon_local?
+## Whats Neon local?
-Neon_local is a local proxy for your Neon database that allows you to easily connect and switch between Neon database branches as if it were a locally running postgres container.
-This means that you no longer need to manually update connection string env variables and pass them to your app everytime you switch Neon branches.
-Your app can be configured as if it were communicating with a local postgres container, and the Neon_local container will handle all routing and authentication for you.
+Neon Local is a local proxy for your Neon database that allows you to easily connect and switch between Neon database branches as if it were a locally running postgres container.
+This means that you no longer need to manually update connection string environment variables and pass them to your app everytime you switch Neon branches.
+Your app can be configured as if it were communicating with a local postgres container, and the Neon Local container will handle all routing and authentication for you.

 ## Ephemeral database branches for dev and test
-By default, the Neon local container will automatically create a new ephemeral branch of your database to develop and test against when the container starts that will persist until the container is stopped.
+By default, the Neon Local container will automatically create a new ephemeral branch of your database to develop and test against when the container starts that will persist until the container is stopped.
 This ensure that each time you deploy your app via Docker Compose, you have a clean copy of your database, without the need to manually clean up branches via the CLI or orchestrate anything via make or similar tools.
 Your database branch lifecycle is tied directly to the life of your compose app.

 ## Persistent database per Git branch for dev test
-If you would prefer to have your Neon branches persist between test runs you can also disable the auto-deletion of branches on container stop, and provide a mount to your projects git file to ensure that the container will automatically create new Neon database branches for every new Git branch you work on.
+If you would prefer to have your Neon branches persist between test runs you can also disable the auto-deletion of branches on container stop, and provide a mount to your project's git file to ensure that the container will automatically create new Neon database branches for every new Git branch you work on.

 ## Personal copies of your staging database for CI testing and Preview environments
-Using the Neon local container in your CI pipeline allows you to instantly create and connect to copies of your staging or test database with a simple compose up command.
+Using the Neon Local container in your CI pipeline allows you to instantly create and connect to copies of your staging or test database with a simple compose up command.
 No need for additional automation like Github actions required.

 ## Docker run instructions
 You can run the Neon Local container with the following docker run command